 Consider the Remote Staff model of outsourcing

-No one watches your brand like you do.
+No one watches your brand as you do.
 No one is more connected to your customers than you.
 So if you’re uncomfortable with an outsider becoming the voice for your brand online, then the best alternative is to be able to work closely with a remote social media team.

-By taking advantage of our cost effective, high quality virtual assistants from the Philippines for your social media management, you’ll be able to:
+By taking advantage of our cost-effective, high-quality virtual assistants from the Philippines for your social media management, you’ll be able to:

 1. Handpick your remote talent.
 There are certain special skills needed for social media marketing.
 With our extensive network, we’ll help you find the cream of the crop—but in the end, you decide whether he’s a good fit for your business.

-3. Ensure high quality content.
+3. Ensure high-quality content.
 Great, relevant content drives social media.
-With those daily interactions with employees and customers, content is richer, more helpful and dials right into customer questions, concerns and issues.
+With those daily interactions with employees and customers, content is richer, more helpful and dials right into customer questions, concerns, and issues.

 When it comes to social media management, whether it’s in-house or outsourced, your decision is not an easy one.
 However, the more information you get, the better you’ll feel about whatever action you choose to take.
-Just keep in mind that no one knows your business like you do and support from a trusted third party really helps.
+Just keep in mind that no one knows your business as you do and support from a trusted third party really helps.